edubart/nelua-lang/docs/pages/nelua.md

 ## Installation

-To install the language you will need [luarocks](https://luarocks.org/) installed first.
-If you want to compile to native code you will also need a C compiler such as GCC or Clang.
+You will need [luarocks](https://luarocks.org/) and a C compiler like GCC or Clang installed first.
+In your shell do the following command to install:

 ```bash
 luarocks install https://raw.githubusercontent.com/edubart/nelua-lang/master/rockspecs/nelua-dev-1.rockspec
 ```

+After installing the nelua compiler should be available in the luarocks binary path ready to be run.

 ## Running